prusswan/nintendo-ptc-account-generator/README.md

 # Nintendo PTC Account Generator

-An automation script based on CasperJS and PhantomJS that can create any number of Nintendo Pok�mon Trainer Club accounts with a single  e-mail address.
+An automation script based on CasperJS and PhantomJS that can create any number of Nintendo Pokémon Trainer Club accounts with a single  e-mail address.
 This only works because Nintendo doesn't check for "email+1@domain.com" e-mail tricks, where the e-mail host completely ignores any part after (and including) the plus sign and sends it to "email@domain.com".

-This project was started as a proof of concept: even multi-billion dollar companies that just released one
+This project was started as a proof of concept: even multi-billion dollar companies that just released the single most popular mobile game (Pokémon Go) sometimes miss the details.

 More about plus signs in e-mail addresses [on StackExchange](http://security.stackexchange.com/questions/65244/what-are-the-security-reasons-for-disallowing-the-plus-sign-in-email-addresses).